HomeEuropean ToursIceland ToursIceland Guide

 View of the Stokksnes mountains on Vestrahorn Cape, Iceland

-You could experience the highlights of Iceland in five days but 10 to 12 days gives you the best opportunity to experience Iceland’s dynamic culture, landscape, and natural wonder.
-Whether winter, summer, or in between, 10 to 12 days in Iceland can immerse you in the inspiring scenery, give you access to a culture dating back a millennium, and surprise you with time to venture off the beaten path.
+You could experience the highlights of Iceland in five days, but 10 to 12 will give you the best opportunity to experience the country’s culture, landscapes, and natural wonders.
+Whether winter, summer, or in between, 10 to 12 days in Iceland can immerse you in the scenery, give you access to a culture dating back a millennium, and surprise you with time to venture off the beaten path.

 Kirkjufellsfoss waterfall with Kirkjufell mountain Iceland